ARTICLE I. NAME AND GOVERNANCE

 - Be planning to earn an AA, BA, or BS degree.

 2.)
-The Easton Branch Memorial Fund has been established to grant scholarships to women returning to college to complete an AA, BA, or BS degree.
+The Easton Branch Memorial Fund (folded into the Scholarship Fund) has been established to grant scholarships to women returning to college to complete an AA, BA, or BS degree.
 To be eligible, an applicant must:

-- Have completed at least one full academic year of college (no less than 24 credits) and been away from college no less than one year.
+- Have completed at least one full academic year of college (no less than 24 credits) and been away from college one year or more.

 - Be accepted at a 2 or 4 year accredited college and planning to earn an AA, BA, or BS degree

-3. The AAUW Easton Branch Scholarship and Memorial Fund Committee shall determine how many recipients and the amount of each scholarship for each category.
+3. The AAUW Easton Branch Scholarship Committee shall determine how many recipients and the amount of each scholarship for each category.
 The total amount available for scholarship each year shall be based on the following formula:

 Interest accrued by the Easton Branch Scholarship and Memorial Fund at the close of the previous fiscal year, June 30